Hessian barrier algorithms for non-convex conic optimization: A first-order Hessian-Barrier Algorithm

 The function $t \mapsto \eta_{x}(t)$ is strictly concave with the unique maximum at $ \frac{1}{M+2\mu}$, and two real roots at $t\in\left\{0,\frac{2}{M+2\mu}\right\}$.
 Thus, maximizing the per-iteration decrease $\eta_{x}(t)$ under the restriction $0\leq t\leq\frac{1}{2\zeta(x,v_{\mu}(x))}$, we choose the step-size

 This step-size rule, however, requires knowledge of the parameter $M$.
 To boost numerical performance, we employ a backtracking scheme in the spirit of \cite{NesPol06} to estimate the constant $M$ at each iteration.
 This procedure generates a sequence of positive numbers $(L_{k})_{k\geq 0}$ for which the local Lipschitz smoothness condition \eqref{eq:gradLip} holds.
 More specifically, suppose that $x^{k}$ is the current position of the algorithm with the corresponding initial local Lipschitz estimate $L_{k}$ and $v^{k}=v_{\mu}(x^{k})$ is the corresponding search direction.
-To determine the next iterate $x^{k+1}$, we iteratively try step-sizes $\alpha_k$ of the form $\ct_{\mu,2^{i_k}L_k}(x^{k})$ for $i_k\geq 0$ until the local smoothness condition \eqref{eq:gradLip} holds with $x=x^{k}$, $v= \alpha_k v^{k}$ and local Lipschitz estimate $M=2^{i_k}L_k$.
-This process must terminate in finitely many steps, since when $2^{i_k}L_k \geq M$, inequality \eqref{eq:gradLip} holds by Assumption \ref{ass:gradLip}.
+To determine the next iterate $x^{k+1}$, we iteratively try step-sizes $\alpha_k$ of the form $\ct_{\mu,2^{i_k}L_k}(x^{k})$ for $i_k\geq 0$ until the local smoothness condition \eqref{eq:gradLip} holds with $x=x^{k}$, $v= \alpha_k v^{k}$ and local Lipschitz estimate $M=2^{i_k}L_k$, see \eqref{eq:LS}.
+This process must terminate in finitely many steps, since when $2^{i_k}L_k \geq M$, inequality \eqref{eq:gradLip} with $M$ changed to $2^{i_k}L_k$, i.e., \eqref{eq:LS}, follows from Assumption \ref{ass:gradLip}.
+Combining the search direction finding problem \eqref{eq:search} with the just outlined backtracking strategy, yields an \underline{A}daptive first-order \underline{H}essian-\underline{B}arrier \underline{A}lgorithm ($\AHBA$, Algorithm \ref{alg:AHBA}).